10 Things to Do in Boston in October

 Halloween in Boston| ©Massachusetts Office

-Picking pumpkins is a great Halloween tradition in Boston.
-The pumpkin picking locations are farms that are located in the suburbs of Boston, so this activity is great to do during a day trip to the outskirts of the city.
+Pumpkin picking is a great Halloween tradition in Boston.
+The pumpkin picking locations are farms located in the suburbs of Boston, making this activity perfect for a day trip outside the city.

-You can choose the location you like best to organize this activity from your itinerary from an extensive list of pumpkin picking farms in Boston that usually hold special events in the month of October.
+You can choose the place you like best for this activity from an extensive list of pumpkin picking farms in Boston that usually hold special events in October.

 Each farm offers different services and activities.
-Depending on your interests, you may want to explore the different options.
-I'll leave you with the contacts below for two of the top farms that offer the pumpkin picking experience.
+Depending on your interests, it's a good idea to explore the different options.
+Below are the contact details for two of the main farms that offer pumpkin picking experiences.

 Hanson: